sigmie/sigmie.com/docs/v0/query.md

 $newQuery->term('user_id', 13);
 ```

+@info
-It’s important to note here that using the `term` Query on text fields isn’t wise as it won’t match the desired Documents because **text fields are analyzed**.
+Using the `term` Query on text fields isn’t wise as it won’t match the desired Documents because **text fields are analyzed**.
+@endinfo

 If you plan to use `term` on a Text field, you need to map it also as a `keyword`, for Elasticsearch to also store its raw value.